boozallen/sdp-libraries/libraries/kubernetes/README.md

 The image would be expected to be built from an earlier commit, or while there was an open PR.

 You can override this default for the entire pipeline by setting the `promote_previous_image` config setting to **false**.
-You can also choose whether or not to promote images for each application environment individually through the `promote_previous_image` application_environment setting.
+You can also choose whether to promote images for each application environment individually through the `promote_previous_image` application_environment setting.
 This app_env setting takes priority over the config setting.

 An example of these settings' usage: